highfidelity/hifi-content/usefulUtilities/bubbleDisabler/README.md

 # Bubble Disabler
-When this script is attached to an entity as an entity script, the entity will disable users bubbles when they load it.
+When this script is attached to an entity as an entity script, any users who load the entity will have their space bubbles automatically disabled.

 ## Features
-- The bubble disabler will check to see if the user bubble is enable and if it is disable it
+- The Bubble Disabler will check to see if the user's bubble is enabled.
+If the user's bubble is enabled, the Disabler will disable it.
-- On unload the disabler will reenable the users bubble only if it was enabled when they loaded the entity
+- When the script is unloaded, the Disabler will re-enable the user's bubble only if it was enabled when they loaded the entity to which the Disabler is attached.

 ## Setup
-1. Add an zone to your domain.
+1. Add a zone to your domain.
     - A giant Zone entity would work perfectly.
 A good place for this entity is centered around your domain's content.
 Its dimensions should be large enough to encompass the domain's content.
 You want to ensure that all visitors to your domain load this entity.
-2. Add the `bubbleDisabler.js` script to the entity
+2. Add the `bubbleDisabler.js` script to the entity.

 # Releases